Welcome

 Abstract

-: This paper studies how local economic conditions shape the trade-off between insurance and fiscal costs in the design of unemployment benefits.
-I develop a theoretical framework that characterizes the insurance value and fiscal costs of unemployment benefits across locations as a function of (i) local prices and behavioral responses in (ii) unemployment duration and (iii) location choice.
-I estimate the fiscal costs of the two behavioral responses using novel quasi-experimental variation from Germany's Hartz IV reform, which tied benefit levels to local rents for long-term unemployed individuals.
+: This paper studies how local economic conditions shape the optimal design of unemployment benefits across space.
+I develop a theoretical framework that characterizes the insurance value and fiscal costs of unemployment benefits across locations as a function of (i) local prices, (ii) behavioral responses in unemployment duration and (iii) distortions to location choice.
+I estimate the fiscal costs of the unemployment duration and migration responses using novel quasi-experimental variation from Germany's Hartz IV reform, which tied benefit levels to local rents for long-term unemployed individuals.
 Unemployment durations respond similarly to benefit changes in high- and low-price locations.
-However, high-benefit regions attract jobseekers, causing fiscal burden.
-Through the lens of the model, the fiscal costs from migration are large enough to offset the greater insurance value of benefits in high-price locations.
+However, higher benefits in expensive regions attract jobseekers, raising fiscal costs.
+My findings imply that indexing unemployment benefits to local prices makes benefits excessively generous in high-price locations, and that redistribution towards regions with lower prices yields sizable welfare gains.

 (with